Learning in the Flow of Work 2024: Everything L&D Should Know

 • Well-spaced

 Remember that learners might forget 90% of what they learn within a week.
-You should plan to deliver evenly spacing training, which is revised at the right intervals.
+You should plan to deliver evenly-spaced training, which is revised at the right intervals.
 It’s critical for the long-term knowledge retention of employees.

 • Precise